Hazreath/RideMate/README.md

 RideMate is a community website aiming to gather freestyle scooter riders around the world.
 It is for now a passion/fun project, aiming to bring the following functionalities :

 -   TrickList : keep track of your personal progression and organize, to become better !
 -   Community Place (aka.
 "Forum") : place where you can discuss anything related scootering, and make friends !
 -   Online OUT with ranking system : be the best OUT player, like no one ever was.

+### V0.1 IS OUT ! <url coming>

+This version is the first one, so it does not features a lot of things.
+Currently, only the tricklist is available, with every necessary vital features (register, login, modify profile and avatar ...)